Logger's Leap

-Logger's Leap was a log flume ride at Thorpe Park, UK.
-It was the tallest log flume in the UK.
-The ride closed in 2015.
+Logger’s Leap was a log flume water ride formerly located at Thorpe Park in Surrey, England.
+Upon its opening, it was promoted as the tallest log flume ride in the United Kingdom, featuring a large final drop that made it one of the park’s most prominent attractions.
+Logger’s Leap operated for several decades before permanently closing in 2015.

 History

 Logger's Leap opened in 1989 on the lake at the back of the park, along with a new themed area 'Canada Creek'.
 It was manufactured by Mack Rides.
 The attraction featured a 'country and western' pop soundtrack including 5,6,7,8 by Steps, Cotton-Eyed Joe by Rednex, Southern Nights by Glen Campbell and 9 to 5 by Dolly Parton.

 The ride was the tallest log flume ride in the UK upon opening, although this was surpassed by "Nightmare Niagara" at American Adventure theme park near Derby.
 Following the closure of American Adventure, Logger's Leap regained its record.

 The ride famously featured in press photographs of the royal family with Princess Diana in 1993.
 A dedication plaque was erected next to the attraction following her death.

 In 2013, the tunnel enclosing the first lift and drop was removed due to poor structural maintenance over time.

-Logger's Leap did not open after the 2015 season and stood not operating.
-The park announced via social media that the ride was "under redevelopment".
-In February 2019, it was confirmed that Logger's Leap had permanently closed and ride parts were to be auctioned in May, however no auction ever took place.
+Following the 2015 operating season, Logger’s Leap did not reopen and remained non-operational.
+Thorpe Park later stated via social media that the attraction was “under redevelopment.”
+However, in February 2019, the park confirmed that Logger’s Leap had permanently closed, and announced that components of the ride were to be auctioned in May 2019.
+No such auction ultimately took place.

-During Fright Nights 2019, the old station was used as the venue for a new scare maze, "Creek Freak Massacre".
+During Fright Nights 2019, the old station was used as the venue for a new scare maze attraction, "Creek Freak Massacre".

-During the 2023 season, Loggers Leap was demolished to make way for Hyperia, the tallest, fastest, and most weightless roller coaster in the UK.
+During the 2023 season, Loggers Leap was demolished to make way for Hyperia, the tallest, fastest, and most weightless roller coaster in the United Kingdom.

 Ride experience

-Riders queued up in one of five queues at the front of the station.
-Each Logger's Leap boat held up to five people - two in the front and three in the back.
+Riders boarded the attraction from one of five loading queues situated at the front of the station.
+Each Logger’s Leap boat accommodated up to five passengers, with two seated at the front and three at the rear.

-Once the boat left the station it meandered towards a tunnel.
-The boat was then lifted up into the tunnel before descending the first drop in complete darkness.
-The boat exited the tunnel amongst woodland at the back of the park, where it crossed the main lake and made its way to the second lift hill.
-This hill, the biggest of the ride, featured a steep drop with a double dip.
-The boat descended the drop into a splashdown, then meandered back to the station across the edge of the lake.
+Upon leaving the station, the boat goes through a winding watercourse toward a covered tunnel, where it ascended a belt-driven lift before descending the first drop in complete darkness.
+Exiting the tunnel into a wooded area at the rear of the park, the ride crossed the main lake and approached the second belt lift hill.
+This section, the largest and most prominent element of the attraction, led to a steep double-dip drop and a substantial splashdown.
+The boat then travelled along a gentle return channel skirting the edge of the lake, before re-entering the station to conclude the ride.